Finding a Good Swim Lap Watch

 Because there are so many brands entering this market, I wanted to write an article outlining a few of the best watches for swimming laps so that you can easily find a good brand name that will last.
 We'll be looking at five of my favorites, identifying the individual features and capabilities of each one, and mentioning any drawbacks that might be important to consider.
 Let's get going!

-There are a few common features that a lot of modern swim lap counter watches tend to have these days.
+There are a few common features shared by many modern swim lap counter watches.
 Here are a few things that can be found on contemporary products.
 There might be something here you want to zero in on specifically.

-Most of the best watches for swimming laps will include a stroke counter of some kind.
+- Swim Stroke Count: Most of the best watches for swimming laps will include a stroke counter of some kind.
 They all work differently, but most have gyroscopic technology which detects each time you lift your arms.
-This is valuable if you're into efficiency, and lets you find the perfect number of strokes per lap.
+This is valuable if you're into efficiency, and it lets you find the perfect number of strokes per lap.
 Some will even detect the type of stroke you're using automatically!

-All of the watches for swimming laps that I'll be reviewing will have the capability to monitor how many laps you have swum.
-Personally this is the key feature for me; I tend to get lost in my head when I swim and constantly lose track of how many laps I've gone.
+- Lap Counter: All of the watches for swimming laps that I'll be reviewing will have the capability to monitor how many laps you have swum.
+Personally, this is the key feature for me; I tend to get lost in my head when I swim and constantly lose track of how many laps I've done.
 With a watch like this, that's not an issue anymore.

 If you want a good, high-tech swim lap watch at a very reasonable price point, consider the Speedo Shine combined with a Misfit Wearables band.

 Speedo's algorithm here allows you to focus on the swimming, not the counting, and it will track your laps with unprecedented accuracy.
-The band itself is sleek, modern and won't interfere with your strokes.
+The band itself is sleek and modern, and it won't interfere with your strokes.

-It also tracks activity outside of the gym, and even monitors your sleep if you wear it to bed.
+- It also tracks activity outside of the gym, and it even monitors your sleep if you wear it to bed.

 The only thing it doesn't do?
 Tell the time.
 Go figure!

-Garmin: A Swim Lap Counter Watch with Connectivity
+2. Garmin Vivoactive: A Swim Lap Counter Watch With Connectivity

-Comfortable and streamlined, this is one of the best watches for swimming laps in a pool and it looks great out of the water too.
-It's definitely worth your time to take a look at.
+Comfortable and streamlined, this is one of the best watches for swimming laps in a pool, and it looks great out of the water, too.
+It's definitely worth taking a look at.

 The Pool Mate is perfect for anyone who doesn't have time to fiddle around with settings and buttons.
 It's really simple to operate and has algorithms that automatically detect just about everything.
 It will detect the number of laps taken, the number of strokes per lap, the type of stroke that you are swimming, and the pace of each lap.